Originally published Oct. 17, 2019 by TraderStef on CrushTheStreet.

 The supply chain issue escalated in May of this year when China threatened to restrict exports of REEs as leverage in retaliation for sanctions on Huawei, the Chinese telecommunications company.
 Losing access to 80% of the world’s supply would be crippling to the U.S. military and high-tech economy.
 The U.S. would also be even more dependent on Chinese finished goods that contain REEs and still be without the capacity to produce domestic supply.

-China hints it will choke off U.S. ‘rare earths’ access.
-But it’s not that easy – Washington Post, Jun.
+- China hints will choke off U.S. ‘rare earths’ access.
+It’s not that easy – WAPO, Jun.
 10

-Pethokoukis of AEI, and Trachtman at Tufts’ Fletcher School discuss the REE issues – CNBC, May 30
+- Pethokoukis of AEI, Trachtman at Tufts’ Fletcher School discuss REE – CNBC, May 30

 The good news is that during late 2017 and early 2018, President Trump prioritized resource extraction on public lands to achieve “energy dominance” with a black gold rush by slashing regulations that block coal mining and oil and gas drilling.
 He also signed an executive order calling on federal officials to develop a strategy to reduce U.S. dependence on imported REEs.
 That order followed a U.S. Geological Survey report that confirmed the U.S. does not produce many of the minerals the economy depends upon.
 In May of this year, the U.S. wisely chose not to impose tariffs on REEs or other critical minerals imported from China, which helped smooth out a future trade deal and maintain supply chain access until alternatives are developed.